dgorin1/mddtoolkit/README.md

     -c path_to/diffusion_code_final/example/tests/test.yaml \
     -o /Users/username/repos/diffusion_code_final/output/test_final
 ```
-The pathways required for this command are as follows:
+The following pathways are required for this command:
-* -i is a file pathway to the input .csv file with the experimental data
+* **-i**: a file pathway to the input .csv file with the experimental data
-* -c is a file pathway to the input .yaml file with settings for the optimizer
+* **-c**: a file pathway to the input .yaml file with settings for the optimizer
-* -o is a file pathway for the output.
+* **-o**: a file pathway for the output.